cybergarage/round-cc/doc/round_overview.md

 ### Auto Configuration

-A new node is stared, it is added into a network automatically.
+New Round node is stared, it is added into a network automatically.
 Other nodes in the same network are received some event messages when a node is added or removed.

 ![auto-configuration](img/round_overview_autoconfig.png)